chromium/chromium/docs/updater/functional_spec.md

 The time resolution for tasks is 1 minute.
 Tasks are set to run 5 minutes after they've been created.

-TODO(crbug.com/1328935) - built in task scheduler as a failover mechanism
+TODO(crbug.com/1328935): implement built in task scheduler as a failover mechanism

 TODO(crbug.com/1035895): Does the updater run at user login on Windows?